Timeline

 Grand Opening

 The “new” Hotel El Cortez held its grand opening.
-Bill Moore was the general manager, and Tom Douglas remodeled and redecorated the property, the bar was renamed “Buccaneer Bar,” with cocktail waitresses wearing pirate costumes.
+Bill Moore was the general manager and Tom Douglas remodeled and redecorated the property.
+The bar was renamed “Buccaneer Bar” and cocktail waitresses wore pirate costumes.

 Marquee Installed